linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 ### Zoom in/out

 Pinch two fingers to zoom out on the webpage or picture.
 Open two fingers to zoom in on the webpage or picture.

-### Rotate

-Place two fingers on the picture with a certain distance and rotate the two fingers at the same time to rotate the picture.